hyperium/tonic/tonic-examples/routeguide-tutorial.md

         as Pin<
             Box<dyn Stream<Item = Result<RouteNote, Status>> + Send + 'static>,
         >))

 }
-}
 ```

 `route_chat` uses the [async-stream][async-stream] crate to perform an asynchronous transformation
 from one (input) stream to another (output) stream.
 As the input is processed, each value is
 inserted into the notes map, yielding a clone of the original `RouteNote`.
 The resulting stream
-of notes is then returned to the caller.
+is then returned to the caller.
 Neat.

 [async-stream]: https://github.com/tokio-rs/async-stream